 Following Jeremy Gardiner’s solo exhibition in the summer, we are delighted to hold stock of his work which is available to buy now or to view in the gallery by appointment.
 All the paintings are works on paper and all are framed with museum quality glass.
 Please click on an image to see details.
 New giclée prints are shown further down and are also in stock and available by post or from the gallery.

 For prices and all enquiries please contact us on t: 01308 459511 or email: firstname.lastname@example.org

 Jeremy Gardiner’s paintings are available to buy now and may be viewed in the gallery by appointment.
 For prices and all enquiries please contact us on t: 01308 459511 or email: email@example.com

 A highly acclaimed painter who has long been inspired by the Dorset coast, Jeremy joins Sladers Yard with a magnificent collection of his experimental multi-layered paintings, including a series of works on paper plus a selection of nine paintings on panel.

-In a nod to Hiroshige, Jeremy Gardiner has painted ’20 Stations of the Dorset Coast’ in his distinctive style which takes forward the ideas of pioneering landscape artists such as John Tunnard, Ben Nicholson, Peter Lanyon and Richard Diebenkorn.
+Jeremy Gardiner’s distinctive style takes forward the ideas of pioneering landscape artists such as John Tunnard, Ben Nicholson, Peter Lanyon and Richard Diebenkorn.
 Each of Jeremy Gardiner’s paintings combines many visits in different weather and light and many different ideas and reflections to create a composite, three-dimensional impression of the experience of being in that place.
 To the contemporary view Gardiner brings an awareness of the geology, the billions of tiny creatures whose bodies made up the chalk on this Jurassic coastline, along with the effects of weather and time on that geology.

 Jeremy Gardiner was brought up in Singapore but spent many holidays with his grandmother in Swanage.
 He studied Fine Art at Newcastle University and the Royal College of Art and has taught in major art schools in UK and USA.